-Difference Between Area And Surface Area
+What is the Difference Between Area And Surface Area?

-|The area of a plane object is the number of unit squares that can be accommodated within it.||The total area of the facet of a 3 – dimensional object.|
+|The area of a plane object is the number of unit squares that can be accommodated within it.||The total area of the faces of a 3 – dimensional object.|

 |Plane figures represent the area.
 Like circles, rectangles and triangles.||Solid figures represent the surface area.
 Like prisms, pyramids and cones.|

-|The formula of area for rectangle is – length multiplied by width.||The formula to calculate the surface area for a cuboid is – SA = 2lw + 2lh + 2hw.|
+|The formula of area for the rectangle is – length multiplied by width.||The formula to calculate the surface area for a cuboid is – SA = 2lw + 2lh + 2hw.|

-|The area is the measurement of the size of a 2-D image.||Surface area is the measurement of the size of a 3-D image.|
+|The area is the measurement of the size of a 2-D figure.||Surface area is the measurement of the size of a 3-D figure.|

-|When it comes to area all we have to do is concentrate on one area.||In surface area, we have to work out on the area of all the sides.|
+|When it comes to the area, all we have to do is concentrate on one area.||In the surface area, we have to work out on the area of all the faces.|

-Hence, these are a few key differences between Area and Surface Area.
+Hence, these are a few differences between Area and Surface Area.
 To learn more, subscribe to BYJU’S YouTube channel.